rgomezr/portfolio_blowfish/content/career/resume.md

 - **Spanish** (Native)
 - **English** (C2)
 - **German** (A2 - B1; lerne zurzeit Deustch 👨🏻‍🎓)

 ## Hobbies 🗺️

 - **Specialty Coffee Journey** - Since 2020, I’ve gotten immersed into the world of coffee.
 From how important bean’s origin traceability and roasting are, to producing a delicious cup to drink.
    - Current setup: Lelit Bianca v3 x Niche Zero
 - **Travelling** - A lot of my time is spent either travelling or planning a trip.
 Investing in travelling experiences allows me to create memories from which I'll keep getting dividends from!
-- **Reading** - Passionate about discovering new ways of improving my perspective towards life.
+- **Reading** - Reading satisfies my yearning towards discovering new perspectives in a variety of topics.
 Some of my favourite books:
+   - Feel Good Productivity - Ali Abdaal.
-   - Building a Second Brain - Tiago Forte
+   - Building a Second Brain - Tiago Forte.
-   - Talking to Anyone - Leil Lowndes
+   - Talking to Anyone - Leil Lowndes.
-   - Keep going - Austin Kleon
+   - Keep going - Austin Kleon.
-   - Start with why - Simon Sinek
+   - Start with why - Simon Sinek.
 - **Music** - What would I do without music?
 Mostly focusing on the instrumentals, music has accompanied me in every journey of my life.
 Some of my favourite artists:
    - Flume
    - Odesza